-- to take all reasonable measures to preserve the security of personalised security data, and - to inform the payment service provider without delay of cases of misappropriation of funds and to stop fraudulent payments.
-However, the burden of proof of fraudulent conduct, intentional breach of duty or gross negligence by the User lies with the Payment Service Provider.
-Moreover, this proof cannot be deduced from the mere fact that the payment instrument or the personal data linked to it were actually used.
-Consequently, the court ruled that in order to prove negligence on the part of the customer and to block his chances of being reimbursed for his loss, the customer must have disclosed to a third party, "intentionally, through recklessness or gross negligence, strictly confidential identification elements that enabled the disputed payments", as the bank could not simply refer to the hypothesis of "phishing", by claiming that the customer had certainly responded to a fraudulent e-mail that he thought was from the bank so that he would fill in a certain number of points including the identifiers, passwords and key codes that allow remote transactions to be carried out, without providing evidence of such negligence (Cour de cassation - Commercial Chamber, January 18, 2017, no. 15-18.
-102).
-In this case, (the complainant) wanted to invest his money in a secure manner.
-He simply followed the announced procedure for making his investment and then the announced procedure for releasing his funds, without committing any fault.
-In particular, he purchased a volume of 70 lots as indicated by the financial department processing his withdrawal request.
-On the other hand, it was the manoeuvres of the so-called experts on the NIXSE platform that helped to hide the truth from (the complainant), by concealing from him their real intentions, in particular to defraud him and breach his trust.
-The technical nature of the fraud perpetrated by the perpetrators, in particular the various insistent telephone calls made in the context of a procedure to release funds, clearly contributed to the theft of (the complainant's) funds, and (the complainant) could not have realised the deception under these conditions.
-Consequently, you must return the funds to the client, as he was not at fault.'8 Complainant also submitted that shortly after making the payment of €50,000 between 19 and 22 May 2023, he was contacted by his bank, Boursorama, 'as part of their policy against money laundering',9 but it appears that his Bank was not alert to any fraud considerations and, in fact, continued to process his payments as above indicated.
-Service Provider's reply Having considered in its entirety the Service Provider's reply,10 Where the Service Provider provided a summary of the events which preceded the Complainant's formal Complaint and explained and submitted the following: 'Background - Foris DAX MT Limited (the "Company") offers the following services: a crypto custodial wallet (the "Wallet") and the purchase and sale of digital assets through the Wallet.
+- to take all reasonable measures to preserve the security of personalised security data, and - informing the payment service provider without delay of cases of embezzlement and stopping fraudulent payments.
+However, the burden of proof of fraudulent conduct, intentional breach of duty or gross negligence on the part of the user lies with the payment service provider.
+Moreover, such proof cannot be deduced from the mere fact that the payment instrument or the personal data linked to it were actually used".8 Service Provider's reply Having considered, in its entirety, the Service Provider's reply9 Where the Service Provider provided a summary of the events which preceded the Complainant's formal complaint and explained and submitted the following: "Background • Foris DAX MT Limited (the "Company") offers the following services: a crypto custodial wallet (the "Wallet") and the purchase and sale of digital assets through the Wallet.
 Services are offered through the Crypto.com App (the "App").
-The Wallet is only accessible through the App and the latter is only accessible via a mobile device. - Our company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw 8 P. 16 - 17 9 P. 11 10 P. 79 - 86 with attachments from p.
-87 - 94.

-fiat currencies from and to their personal bank account(s).
-This service is offered by the legal entity Foris MT Limited. - Mr ... (the "Complainant"), e-mail address became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 9 May 2023 - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses.'11 The Service Provider then provided a timeline for the transactions of the Complainant's account with them.
-These included the above-listed 7 inward transfers of Euro fiat currency collectively amounting to €75,000.
-These funds were then converted to crypto assets (USDT and ETH) and transferred to two external wallets on the instructions of the Complainant between 10 May 2023 and 15 July 2023.
+The Wallet is only accessible through the App and the latter is only accessible via a mobile device. ^в Р. 11 9 P. 56 - 62 with attachments from p.
+63 - 68 - Our company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
+This service is offered by the legal entity Foris MT Limited. - Mr ... (the "Complainant"), e-mail address became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 5 June 2023. - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses."10 The Service Provider then provided a timeline for the transactions of the Complainant's account with them.
+These included above listed inward transfers of Euro fiat currency collectively amounting to €70,500.
+These funds were then converted to crypto assets (USDT, BTC and ETH) and transferred to two external wallets on the instructions of the Complainant between 06 June 2023 and 06 October 2023.
 The Service Provider concluded that:

-'Based on our investigation, the Company has concluded that we are unable to honor the Complainant's refund request based on the fact that the reported transfers were made by (the Complainant) himself.
+"Based on our investigation, the Company has concluded that we are unable to honor the Complainant's refund request based on the fact that the reported transfers were made by (the Complainant) himself.
 While we sympathize with the Complainant and recognize that he may have been misled or induced into transferring funds to an alleged fraudster, it is important to note that these transfers were made solely at the Complainant's request.
 We must also emphasize that the addresses the funds were transferred to, do not belong to the Company and as such, any due diligence of the ownership of these addresses falls under the responsibilities of the provider of said wallet.
 Unfortunately, Crypto.com cannot revoke any virtual asset withdrawals because blockchain transactions are fast and immutable.

-The Complainant is solely responsible for the security and authenticity of all instructions submitted through his Wallet as outlined in the Foris DAX MT Limited Terms of Use.
+10 P. 56 The Complainant is solely responsible for the security and authenticity of all instructions submitted through his Wallet as outlined in the Foris DAX MT Limited Terms of Use.
 Please see the relevant section of the Terms of Use for your reference.